Residential Ground Source Heat Pump Incentive

 Additional Details

 We offer heat pump rebates based on equipment size (tonnage).
 To pick the right heat pump for your home, consult with a qualified contractor that participates in the Energize CT Heat Pump Installer Network.
-If you find a system that meets our minimum efficiency criteria, claim your rebate once the installation is complete.
+Once you've installed a system that meets the minimum energy efficiency requirements noted on the rebate form, you can claim your rebate.

 How to get started